ScriptTactics/FreeTAKServer-RaspberyPi-Install/README.md

 sudo ufw allow in on wg0 to any port 1880
 ```

-You can further restrict the access to specicic ports by specifying which IP's can access the port.
+You can further restrict the access to specific ports by specifying which IP's can access the port.
 Instead of allowing full access from the wg0 port

 Ex:
 ```